 Multiple strains of oral bacteria have been found in heart valves and plaques of heart disease patients.
 Oral bacteria have the potential to spread and enter the cardiovascular system.
 But recent research suggests that regular use of oral probiotics can overcrowd these life-threatening bacteria and make them less likely to spread (in connection with other heart-healthy measures).

 Research suggests that some pathogens occurring within the microbiome can mark the risk of certain cancers, especially oral cancers.
 It is possible that oral probiotics could be used, in conjunction with other treatments, to counteract the presence of cancer-causing microbes.

 Researchers have found an association between Alzheimer’s disease and gum disease, meaning that there are often patients who exhibit symptoms of both conditions.
 Treating gum disease is a primary objective when treating Alzheimer’s disease, as it has been found to exacerbate cognitive decline.
 This could mean that preventing gum disease could aid in the prevention of Alzheimer’s as well.

 No matter your age, fostering a healthy microbiome in your mouth can improve your oral health.
-Schedule a free consultation today with one of our board-certified orthodontists to get the smile you deserve.
+Schedule a complimentary consult today with one of our board-certified orthodontists to get the smile you deserve.